Kevin-WSCU/96Boards-Camera/README.md

 9)Raspberry PI camera support(OV5647 and IMX219) by Android

-See our ebay store for available items: Deltavision store on Ebay
+See our ebay store for available items: Deltavision Store on Ebay

-Check our pre-built sensor drivers for all avaiable cameras: Pre-built
+Check our pre-built sensor drivers for all avaiable cameras:[Pre-built](Pre-built)